 South Bank at lunchtime

 If you still haven’t had lunch, cross Westminster bridge to South Bank.
-This is traditionally a great spot to photograph Big Ben and the Houses of Parliament.
-Especially now Big Ben has been revealed again from under layers of scaffolding.
-You can also get a lovely view of the London Eye and County Hall.
+This is a great spot to photograph Big Ben and the Houses of Parliament as well as views of the London Eye and County Hall.

 The London Eye, an observation wheel to mark the Millennium, has become a landmark in its own right.
 But it’s a pricey ride and there’s generally queuing involved even if you book ahead.